rytoukai/Factor-Modeling/README.md

 A sector-neutral, four-factor systematic equity model built on the S&P 500, testing whether more sophisticated factor-weighting schemes actually outperform a simple equal-weight baseline.

+*Built with Claude as a pair-programming/research partner — used to accelerate implementation and stress-test methodology choices (e.g. flagging the look-ahead risk in naive IC-weighting, or that a long-short construction was needed to separate factor premium from market beta).
+All modeling decisions, interpretation, and the final writeup are my own.*

 ## Summary

 This project builds a long-only, quintile-based factor portfolio using four academically-grounded factors (momentum, value, quality, low volatility) on the S&P 500, using point-in-time FactSet fundamentals to avoid lookahead bias.
 Three factor-weighting schemes were implemented and backtested: equal-weight, rolling IC-weighted, and Kalman-filtered dynamic weighting.